PrairieLearn/PrairieLearn/docs/externalGrading.md

 ## Grading results

 Your grading process must write its results to `/grade/results/results.json`.
-The result only has 2 mandatory fields: `succeeded` and `score`. `succeeded` indicates if the tests were able to run successfully, or if they failed due to some error. `score` is the score, and should be a floating point number in the range [0.0, 1.0].
+The result only has one mandatory field: `score`, which is the score for the submitted attempt, and should be a floating point number in the range [0.0, 1.0].

-As long as those two fields are present, you may add any additional data to that object that you want.
+As long as this field is presetn you may add any additional data to that object that you want.
 This could include information like detailed test results, stdout/stderr, compiler errors, rendered plots, and so on.

 The optional boolean `gradable` can be added to the results object and indicates that the input was invalid or formatted incorrectly.
 For example, `gradable` can be set to `false` if the student code has a syntax error, in which case the code will not be graded and the student will not be penalized an attempt.
 The omission of this field is equivalent to assuming that the input was gradable (`"gradable": true`).